 Acupressure balls are self-massage tools that aid in muscle relaxation.
 They provide pressure to different points of the body, particularly in areas on the hand, feet, legs, shoulders and neck.
 People who have experienced massage therapy know the sensation of kneading a sore part of the body.
 That’s precisely what these balls do, except that a massage therapist is not needed.
 More importantly, they provide swift pain alleviation.

 They are called by many names, such as massage balls, sensory balls, muscle roller balls, pressure point balls, trigger point balls, porcupine balls or even lacrosse balls.
 Acupressure balls also come in different forms.
 They can be soft, hard or have spikes.
-Massage therapy, acupressure, reflexology and other practices may differ in a variety of concepts, but they have similar goals and use similar tools.
+Massage therapy, acupressure, reflexology, and other practices may differ in a variety of concepts, but they have similar goals and use similar tools.

-The chart below lists 20 of the most popular massage balls being sold today.
-The rating, quantity and sizes are shown alongside the items so that they can be easily assessed.
+The chart below lists 20 of the most popular massage balls being sold online today.
+The rating, quantity, and sizes are shown alongside the items so that they can be easily assessed.
 Many of them come in packages that include an ebook or a brochure to help buyers get started quickly.